Where do you get your ideas?

-This is a blog about books and writing in which, I hope, the emphasis isn’t too much about me but instead is on books and writing generally.
-You’ll see a roll of pages which, if you’re reading this on your PC, will be on the right and, if you’re reading on a tablet, phone or other device could be anywhere (but you’ll know where to find it on your screen).
+This is a blog about books and writing in which, I hope, the emphasis isn’t too much on me (he said, after writing the plug above) but instead is on books and writing generally.
+You’ll see a roll of book-related pages which, if you’re reading this on your PC, will be on the right and, if you’re reading on a tablet, phone or other device could be anywhere.
+You’ll know where to find it on your screen!

-Primarily, this is a blog for writers and readers, people who love books.
-(Though if you do want to know a little more about me or about any of my 20 or so books, check my website at http://russelljamesbooks.wordpress.com/ ).
+In summary then, this is a blog for writers and readers, for people who love books.
+(Though if you do want to know a little more about me or about any of my 20 or so books, check my website at Russell James ).